Meet our adoptable horses

 Toro is a 16.2+ hand, 16 year old pacing-bred gelding who’s been off the track since 2020.
 He spent the past 4 years as a pleasure-driving horse (primarily driven indoors) until a non-horse-related injury forced his owner to find him a soft landing.

-Toro has taken right to riding.
-He will be looking for an adopter who is either willing to keep him in training, or is a rider (or driver) comfortable handling the occasional green horse moment.
+Toro has proven to be a good riding horse who much prefers being ridden out and about.
 His “spook” is a stop and look, so he needs someone confident enough to move him forward to investigate when he is unsure.

 Toro is sound with no known limitations, although due to an old, cold calcification on his left front, he is NOT recommended for endurance, jumping, or other high impact activity.
 He prefers to gait under saddle, but he will offer some trot steps, so at this point, he could go either direction based on his adopter’s desires.
 He could be your perfect gaited trail horse, do some western dressage, or continue a pleasure driving career. *Toro’s former owner taught him to trot in harness, so that part is already done!

-Toro has had approximately 7 weeks under saddle and is continuing to be ridden in his foster home as weather permits.
-He is ready to go to a riding or driving home with a rider/driver who has the skill to continue working with him.
+Toro is “green” under saddle and is ready to go to a riding or driving home with a rider/driver who has the skill to continue working with him.
 Please note: the child rider in the photo below is an advanced beginner with approximately 18 months of formal riding instruction.
 He was extremely careful and gentle with her from initial catching, through riding, to turning him out.
 We feel he would be fine for a child in this situation with adult supervision (and tack-up assistance due to his size!)

 Please review our adoption FAQ and complete an application if interested in meeting him.